kemogu/moneyball-mentality/README.md

 - Create statistics.
 - Save and export data (Excel format).

+## Detailed Features:

+This program has 4 capabilities.
+These abilities are:

+- For Squad Development Analysis
+- For Moneyball Attribute Analysis
+- For Moneyball Statistical Analysis
+- For Coach and Staff Analysis

+For Squad Development Analysis:
+With this feature, you can see in detail how much the players in your squad have developed over the years.
+For example, you took a screenshot of your squad in 2023.
+Then you took another screenshot in 2024.
+By selecting the option, you first select the screenshot in 2023 and then the screenshot in 2024.
+The program provides you with detailed development of the players in your squad as output.

+For Moneyball Attribute Analysis:
+This feature can be used both in the squad section and the transfer section.
+The feature of this section analyzes the characteristics of the actors in the screenshot and tells you how well they played each role.

+For Moneyball Statistical Analysis:
+This feature, which can only be used on the transfer screen, evaluates players by using their statistics.
+This rating is divided into 5.
+They are categorized as keeper, defender, presser, winger, creater and finisher.

+For Coach and Staff Analysis:
+This feature works with the screenshot of my staff section.
+It presents the score of each staff member in all roles to the user.

 ## Installation

 - Download the setup file from the Releases section and unzip it.